Cutoff

 Process

 I'm a big sucker for jam themes.
-They're usually what I draw inspiration from during a jam, but the story for Cutoff goes a bit different.
-Instead of the theme, I was actually inspired by the animated reveal video!
+They're usually what I draw inspiration from when participating, but the story for Cutoff goes a bit different.
+Instead of the theme, I was inspired by the reveal video!

 My first concept for Cutoff after watching the reveal video.